SelfTalk: A Self-Supervised Commutative Training Diagram to Comprehend 3D Talking Faces: Experiments

 \subsection{User Study}

 A user study is a reliable evaluation method in 3D talking faces.
-To compare our method with MeshTalk~\cite{richard2021meshtalk}, FaceFormer~\cite{fan2022faceformer}, and CodeTalker~\cite{xing2023codetalker}, we conducted a user study consistent with ~\cite{fan2022faceformer} to evaluate two metrics, perceptual lip synchronization, and facial realism.
+To compare our method with MeshTalk~\cite{richard2021meshtalk}, FaceFormer~\cite{fan2022faceformer}, and CodeTalker~\cite{xing2023codetalker}, we conducted a user study like~\cite{fan2022faceformer} to evaluate two metrics, perceptual lip synchronization, and facial realism.
 Our study included a comparison with the side-by-side presentation, and users chose the more realistic facial animation based on their preference.
 We calculated the ratio of user choices for satisfaction evaluation.
-For BIWI and VOCASET, we selected 30 samples from each dataset to form 3 comparison combinations.
-A total of 180 sample pairs were created, and 600 evaluation entries were collected.
-We had 50 participants with good audio-visual perception for the user study, and each evaluated two metrics for 12 sample pairs.

 Table \ref{tab:3} shows that our method exhibited better perceptual lip synchronization and facial realism.
 For instance, 67.2$\%$ of users preferred our lip synchronization method on VOCA-Test compared to CodeTalker.
 The lip-reading module used in our method acted as a strict constraint that facilitated better semantic comprehension and more natural realism.